USS Carl Vinson (CVN 70) Sailors Conduct Maintenance in the Philippine Sea

 |0

-This work, USS Carl Vinson (CVN 70) Sailors Conduct Maintenance in the Philippine Sea, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Carl Vinson (CVN 70) Sailors Conduct Maintenance in the Philippine Sea [Image 3 of 3], by SN Sophia Simons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT